eslubana/temporalSAEs/README.md

 ## Pretrained Models

-Pretrained SAEs can be found at the following links:
+Pretrained SAEs can be found at the following links.
+Note that contextual information that can enable predicted code to function well seems to be available primarily in middle / early layers, and hence we found later layer Temporal SAEs to not outperform standard SAEs.
+Nevertheless, to enable experimentation, we have released all SAEs trained in this work.

 | Model | Layer | Type | Link |
 |-------|-------|------|------|